agoric-labs/PlaygroundVat/README.md

 behavior.
 These objects have private state (not directly accessible from outside), which includes both plain data and references to other objects.
-They also have a set of public methods, which accept arguments, trigger the execution of some piece of code, and return a Promise for their result.
-This code can examine or modify the private state, and it can send messages to any object to which it has a reference.
+They also have a set of public methods, which accept arguments, trigger the execution of some private piece of code, and return a Promise for their result.
+This private code can examine or modify the private state, and it can send messages to any object to which it has a reference.

 The important rules of object-capability discipline are: